Tslater01/studyspot/README.md

 Study Spot!
-The #1 way to find someone to study with s
+The #1 way to find someone to study with